Work with Scala code in the editor

 Copy your Java code (expression, method, class) and paste it into a Scala file.

 IntelliJ IDEA displays the Convert the code from Java dialog suggesting a conversion.
 Click OK.

-If you do not want to use the copy/paste actions, you can open your Java file in the editor and selector press Ctrl+Shift+G.
+If you do not want to use the copy/paste actions, you can open your Java file in the editor and select Ctrl+Shift+G.or press

 In this case IntelliJ IDEA will create a Scala file with the converted code.

 You can decompile your Scala code to Java to see how a certain piece of code is translated and implemented in Java.

 In the Project tool window, right-click a Scala class that you want to decompile.

 From the context menu, select Decompile Scala to Java.

 IntelliJ IDEA converts code to Java and opens the converted file in the editor.